Expect a coronavirus spike from Tampa’s Super Bowl events, experts say

 “You can still get COVID-19 outside,” she said.
 “It lowers the risk a little bit, but when you get people that close together, it mitigates that lower risk. … You’re taking away some of the benefit of being outside.”

 The day of the Lightning parade, Sept.
-28, Hillsborough County’s positivity rate, or the percentage of coronavirus tests coming back positive, was below 5 percent.
-It grew steadily in the following days, reaching 7.7 percent just before Thanksgiving, Wolfson said.
+28, Hillsborough County’s positivity rate, or the percentage of coronavirus tests coming back positive, was below 5%.
+It grew steadily in the following days, reaching 7.7% just before Thanksgiving, Wolfson said.
 In that same period, the number of new cases reported each day in Hillsborough grew from 176 to 332.

 Though he can’t say exactly how many of those extra cases were linked to the Lightning parade, Wolfson is sure the event factored into the increase.
 And the repercussions of the Super Bowl will be worse, he contends.